Railroad police: People's Republic of China

-The governing body of almost all railroad operations—the Chinese Ministry of Railways, which was also the owner of a great deal of the country's rail network—operated a massive police force that provided security service inside major railroad hubs and stations and outside along the railroads.
-Their jurisdiction extends to the limit of MoR property, yet occasionally the jurisdiction overlaps with local forces, in case it was an offence that occurred inside MoR facility, or related to MoR operations.
+The governing body of almost all railroad operations—the Chinese Ministry of Railways, the owner of a great deal of the country's rail network—operated a massive police force that provided security services inside major railroad hubs and stations and outside along the railroads.
+Their jurisdiction extends to the limit of MoR property.
+Yet, occasionally the jurisdiction overlaps with local forces, in case it was an offence that occurred inside the MoR facility, or related to MoR operations.

-The railroad police of PRC can be considered as the only civil police force under the command of an agency of central government, more precisely the MoR.
-Its branches distribute in parallel to the railway bureaus of MoR, and for a period of time, it was considered its subsidiary, since the "railway bureau" is an entity of mixed nature: as a government agency as well as a corporation.
-Consequently, some railroad police agency will cover several regions of operation on a provincial level.
-For example, the division level Tianjin railroad police force will answer to the prefecture level Beijing railroad police bureau, despite the fact that regular police force of Tianjin is collateral to its Beijing equivalence.
-While supervised by the Ministry of Public Security, the force was funded exclusively by MoR itself, therefore often was criticized for protecting corporate interest under MoR.
-Since it is prevalent in PRC that local police force was conscripted as a private army of individuals, such criticism actually reflects the dispute between local and central government at some level.
+The railroad police of PRC can be considered the only civil police force under the command of an agency of the central government, more precisely, the MoR.
+Its branches are distributed in parallel to the railway bureaus of MoR, and for some time, it was considered its subsidiary, since the "railway bureau" is an entity of mixed nature: as a government agency and a corporation.
+Consequently, some railroad police agencies will cover several regions of operation on a provincial level.
+For example, the division-level Tianjin railroad police force will answer to the prefecture-level Beijing railroad police bureau, even though the regular police force of Tianjin is collateral to its Beijing equivalent.
+While supervised by the Ministry of Public Security, the force was funded exclusively by MoR itself and was often criticized for protecting corporate interests under MoR.
+Since it is prevalent in PRC that the local police force was conscripted as a private army of individuals, such criticism reflects the local and central government dispute at some level.

 Germany

 Bahnschutzpolizei was the railroad police of Nazi Germany.
-It was tasked with railway safety and also with preventing espionage and sabotage of railway property.
-It was not subordinated to Hauptamt Ordnungspolizei, only the Deutsche Reichsbahn.
+It was tasked with railway safety and preventing espionage and sabotage of railway property.
+It was not subordinated to the Hauptamt Ordnungspolizei, only the Deutsche Reichsbahn.

 Bahnpolizei was the name of the former Railway police of West Germany and fell under the jurisdiction of the Deutsche Bundesbahn federal railway company.
 Bahnpolizei officers investigated trespassing on rail property, assaults against passengers, terrorism threats targeting the railway, arson, tagging of graffiti on railroad rolling stock or buildings, signal vandalism, pickpocketing, ticket fraud, robbery, and theft of personal belongings, baggage, or freight.
 They also investigated train/vehicle collisions and hazardous materials releases.

-In 1992 the railway security mission was transferred to the Bundesgrenzschutz which resulted in the merger of the Bahnpolizei into the Federal Border Guard Force.
+In 1992, the railway security mission was transferred to the Bundesgrenzschutz, which resulted in the merger of the Bahnpolizei into the Federal Border Guard Force.
 The BGS had already taken on these duties in 1990 for the territory of the former East Germany, replacing the former East German Transportpolizei.
 The Bundesgrenzschutz was then renamed the Bundespolizei (Federal Police) on July 1, 2005, and this force is currently responsible for security and passenger checks on the German railway system.